When to Renew Car Insurance: What to Expect and How to Save

 Review Your Renewal Notice Line by Line

-Check three things: your new premium, changes to coverage limits and whether any discounts have been removed.
-Insurers aren't required to flag every change in plain language, so comparing the renewal against your current declarations page is the only way to catch what shifted.
+Check your new premium first, then confirm whether any coverage limits have changed and whether any discounts have been removed.
+Insurers aren't required to flag every change in plain language, so comparing the renewal against your current declarations page is the only way to catch what changed.
+A small limit reduction, such as increasing your deductible from $500 to $1,000 or lowering liability coverage, can leave a real gap if you file a claim.
+Discount changes can follow an at-fault accident, a lost multi-policy discount or an expired student discount.

 2. 2